This is an article on "Katakana English," instances where Japanese versions of English words have different *nuances.

 In both cases, we can use the English word "interview."
 In Japanese, however, we would use two different words: 面接 (mensetsu) and インタビュー (intabyuu).

-The first word that I learned for “interview,” way back when I had all my intro to Japanese grammar books and nerdy dreams of Japanese fluency.
-This young douche:
+面接 (mensetsu) is the first word that I learned for "interview," way back when I had all my intro to Japanese grammar books and nerdy dreams of Japanese fluency.

 I spent years in Japan thinking that 面接 (mensetsu) was the universal word for "interview" in Japanese, all because none of my dozens of books, teachers, friends, etc. took five seconds to tell me that this word is a bit different than the English word "interview."